ConnorChoban/School_District_Analysis/README.md

 ## Summary

 After replacing the math and reading scores for ninth graders at Thomas High School, we can come to the following conclusions.
-One,
+One, there was a slight decrease in the percentage of students passing math and reading, and passing overall across all schools.
+This would seem to indicate that the students at Thomas High School are performing better than average, however, not significantly more than other students at other schools.

+By changing the grades for ninth graders at Thomas High School, the percentage of students passing math and reading fell slightly, but not by much.
+In spite of the decrease, Thomas High School retains second place among schools in the district.